lvmxh/go-rdt/docs/UserGuide.md

 {
     "task_ids": A validate task id list
-    "core_ids": cpu core list, for the topology, check cache information "policy": pre-defined policy in RDTAgent
+    "core_ids": cpu core list, for the topology, check cache information "policy": pre-defined policy in RMD
     "max_cache": maximum cache ways which can be benefited "min_cache": minmum cache ways which can be benefited }